 Tanacetum balsamita is a PERENNIAL growing to 0.9 m (3ft) by 1 m (3ft 3in).

-It is hardy to zone 6.
-It is in flower from Sep to October.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 6.
+It is in flower from September to October.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Cultivated Beds;